Your family will enjoy these festive and delicious breakfast dishes over the holidays. Peruse for some inspiration!

 1/2 cup cane sugar

 1 1/2 cups ricotta cheese

 3 tablespoons honey

 - Melt the butter and let cool slightly.
 Pour into a blender or food processor and add the flour, salt, sugar, eggs and milk.
-Process to mix, scrape if necessary and pulse to make sure the batter is well combined.
-Transfer the batter to a storage container, cover, and refrigerate for at least one hour, or overnight.
+Process to mix, making sure there are no lumps.

-- To make the blintzes, heat a ten-inch non-stick or cast iron pan over medium heat.
-Butter the pan and measure 1/4 cup of batter.
-Once the butter has melted, pour the batter into the pan, swirling to coat the bottom of the pan evenly.
+- Heat a cast iron pan over medium heat.
+Add a dab of butter, let it melt and coat the pan, and measure 1/4 cup of batter.
+Pour the batter into the pan, swirling to coat the bottom of the pan evenly.
 Use a thin rubber spatula to loosen the edges of the blintz as it cooks.
 Cook for about 4 minutes, until the edges are browned and the top is bubbled.
-Carefully slide the spatula under the blintz and flip in the pan, cook for just a few seconds before flipping onto a plate or cutting board.
-Continue until all the batter is used.
+Carefully slide a thin metal spatula under the blintz and flip in the pan.
+Cook for another minute then flip onto a plate or cutting board.
+Repeat with remaining batter.

 - On the center of each blintz, place 1/4 cup of sweetened ricotta, then fold in the sides to make a square package.
 Serve with warmed jam atop each blintz.
 Makes about 12 blintzes.